T.J. Hockenson Player Prop Bets for NFL Week 8 | Detroit vs. Philadelphia 10/31/2021

 - Hockenson has been the target of 53 of his team's 276 passing attempts this season, or 19.2% of the target share.

-- Hockenson has seen the ball thrown his way five times in the red zone this season, 16.7% of his team's 30 red zone pass attempts.
+- Hockenson (five red zone targets) has been the recipient of 16.7% of his team's 30 red zone pass attempts.

-- The Lions have run 62.6% passing plays and 37.4% rushing plays this season.
-They rank 26th in the NFL in scoring.
+- The Lions have thrown the ball in 62.6% of their plays from scrimmage this year while running the ball 37.4% of the time.
+This offensive attack ranks 26th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hockenson's matchup with the Eagles.